pipecraft/pipes/tutorial/general_tips.md

 * When implementing Encoder/Decoder factories, remember to override newByteArrayEncoder/Decoder(..) if relevant, because the default implementation isn't optimal.
 In addition, make your ItemEncoder/ItemDecoder implementations stateful, re-using objects/buffers where possible.

+* A single threaded flow which involved IO reads and IO writes at the end can benefit from a QueuePipe.
+This will allow one thread to work on IO reads and decoding, and the other to work on encoding and IO writes.

 ## Distributed pipelines
 There is no simple answer to when distributed pipelines are needed.
 As a rough rule, we recommend following the **20GB** and **1TB** as thresholds.
 Any pipeline reading less than 20GB of data (uncompressed) should be single-machined, and pipelines reading 1TB or more of uncompressed data should probably be distributed.
 For the intermediate range, it really depends on the pipeline, its complexity and the requirements.
 One may still find it useful to choose a simple single/multi-threaded solution rather than a distributed solution for pipelines that don't have strict run time requirements, and can take several hours to complete.